-If we choose to accept your case on a contingent fee basis, our attorney fees are 35% of the recovery if your case resolves before a lawsuit is filed or arbitration takes place.
-If your case resolves after that time, our attorney fees are 40% of the recovery in your case.
+If we choose to accept your case on a contingent fee basis, our attorney fees are 40% of the total recovery if your case resolves before a lawsuit is filed, before the formal initiation of arbitration proceedings, before the formal initiation of proceedings with governmental agency, or before the filing of some other type of complaint.

 If we choose to advance litigation costs in your case, those costs are deducted from any recovery after our attorney fees have been paid.
 Because we do not profit from these expenses, we deduct only the actual cost we advanced.

-- Court Filing Fees.
+- Filing Fees.
 Every lawsuit involves a number of court filings, each of which cost money to file.
 For example, courts in both Los Angeles and Orange County charges $435.00 to file the initial lawsuit documents.